 Today’s small businesses don’t need to rely on big banks for financing options.
-Over the past decade, there has been a rise in alternative lending platforms that make it easier and faster for startups and small businesses to find the cash they need when they need it.
+Over the past decade, there has been a rise in alternative funding platforms that make it easier and faster for startups and small businesses to find the cash they need when they need it.

-When business owners consider applying for a merchant cash advance (MCA), it is usually because they are in need of cash flow immediately, have poor credit, or haven’t had success with traditional loan applications.
+When business owners consider applying for a merchant cash advance (MCA), it is usually because they are in need of cash flow immediately, have poor credit, or haven’t had success with traditional funding applications.
 MCAs give business owners flexibility as funds can come through to their bank accounts within days and the transaction requires no personal guarantee.
-This is because MCAs are not considered loans, so there is no need to put up collateral to receive an advance.
+This is because MCAs are not considered funding, so there is no need to put up collateral to receive an advance.

-As banks have increasingly shunned small-business lending in the decade since the financial crisis, and as the economy has snapped back with a prolonged recovery, alternative funders are offering merchant cash advances (MCAs) and becoming more popular with small to mid size business owners.
+As banks have increasingly shunned small-business funding in the decade since the financial crisis, and as the economy has snapped back with a prolonged recovery, alternative funders are offering merchant cash advances (MCAs) and becoming more popular with small to mid size business owners.

 ARE YOU LOOKING FOR A MERCHANT CASH ADVANCE?

 We Specialize In Merchant Cash Advance Financing With Flexible Terms To Suit Any Business.

 The story of the truly first ever merchant cash advance is quite fascinating!
 In the late 1990s, Barbara Johnson was running four Gymboree Playgroup & Music franchises.
 Unable to get working capital to fund a summer marketing campaign, she wondered whether she could borrow against future credit card sales from parents bringing their kids back for fall classes.
 Johnson and her husband, Gary, co-founded Advance Me — the original name of CAN Capital — in 1998 and patented the technology that allowed the splitting of credit card sales.
 She realized the great asset she had in hand was future receivables — a predictable revenue stream from folks who wanted to place their kids in Gymboree,